 Shelley is a laureate of international competitions such as the International Music Competition Salzburg Grand Prize Virtuoso, Shepherd School Concerto Competition, the St. James Chamber Prize (United Kingdom), and the Alice and Eleonore Schoenfeld International String Competition.
-She has appeared as a concerto soloist with the Hong Kong Medical Association Orchestra and Hong Kong Symphonic Winds and worked with celebrated conductors Andris Nelsons and Thomas Adès.
-She has also performed in masterclasses for leading musicians including Peter Serkin, Emmanuel Ax, Robert Levin, Garrick Ohlsson, Paul Lewis, and Sylvia Rosenberg.
+She appeared as a concerto soloist with the Hong Kong Symphonic Winds, CityU Philharmonic Orchestra and Hong Kong Medical Association Orchestra.
+She has also performed for numerous world-renowned artists in masterclasses including Emmanuel Ax, Robert Levin, Peter Serkin, Garrick Ohlsson, Paul Lewis, and Sylvia Rosenberg.

 Beyond her regular performance activities, Shelley’s fascination with interdisciplinary collaborations has led her to perform and improvise with dancers of the USC Kaufman School of Dance, London Contemporary Dance School and actors from Television Broadcasts Limited, the Guildhall School of Music and Drama, and The Shadow Players.
 As an avid advocate of outreach programmes, she has performed for diverse audiences including underprivileged children and victims of domestic violence.
 She also performed in the UN International Day of Peace Ceremony and Gandhi Peace Concert.
 In 2016, she curated an autism awareness benefit concert featuring music by composers that showed autistic traits, interspersed with narration from the perspectives of autistic children.